-The Nebraska Court System contains a Supreme Court, Court of Appeals, District Courts and County Courts.
+The NE Court System contains the Nebraska Supreme Court, the Nebraska Court of Appeals, District Courts and County Courts.
 Additionally, this state has two divisions of County Court for special areas of expertise in its Juvenile Court and Workers’ Compensation Court.
 In some areas of the state, it also holds Drug Court and other problem-solving courts to assist offenders with rehabilitation and treatment along with serving justice.

 The NE Supreme Court is the highest court in the state and hears all appeals regarding the death penalty, the sentence of life imprisonment, or constitutional questions.
 The Supreme Court also reviews some appeals that come from the Court of Appeals, but this is a rare occurrence.